 Hanken encourages especially Master's students to complete an internship abroad.
-To support students in their search for international internship positions, internship ads are continuously published on Career Service’s job board.
-On top of that you can find many interesting international internship opportunities in the Highered career portal.
+To support students in their search for international internship positions, internship ads are continuously published on the different career portals offered by Career Services.

-For more information on what is required of your internship, reporting on the intership to recieve credits and the course coordinator please see WebOodi.
+For more information on what is required of your internship, reporting on the internship to receive credits and the course coordinator please see WebOodi.

 Internship on the Bachelor level

 Internships at Hanken can be conducted abroad (8 ECTS) at bachelor level and it can constitute your mandatory semester abroad.
 Hanken does however recommend that your mandatory semester abroad is completed as exchange studies rather than an internship.

 If you conduct your internship on the bachelor level and as your obligatory stay abroad, the internship should last 12 weeks (84 days) in one take.

 The advanced internship on MSc level requires 8 weeks of work to attain 5 credits and 16 weeks of work for 10 credits.

 An internship at MSc level is always implemented within your major and can be done either in Finland or abroad.
 On MSc level you can perform the 5 or 10 credits also by combining shorter periods of internship and in different companies.